Drift City: Gameplay

-Story
+Plot

 In the spring of 2007, a substance called Mitron was discovered on an island the size of Jeju Island in the middle of the North Pacific Ocean.
 Mitron is humanity's last resource in an age of depleting oil, and it is a near-perfect solid fuel source that is highly efficient, non-polluting, and produces no radioactive byproducts when fed into a fusion reactor.
 A U.S. university professor has estimated the value of Mitron energy buried on the uninhabited island the size of Jeju Island at $4 billion (KRW 4.51 trillion) per metric ton, with about 1 million metric tons of Mitron buried on the island.

 An announcement is made that the OECD countries will build a massive development on the southern part of the island and then mine Mitron, declaring the entire island a Special Administrative Region under the jurisdiction of the OMD government.
 The OMD government then builds an international city called Moon Palace on the uninhabited island.
 Moon Palace was the only place in the world where Mitron energy could be used legally, making it far more abundant than any other part of the world, and many people in the world wanted to live there.

 Moon Palace continued to evolve and its population grew.
 So, in 2014, five years after Moon Palace was built, the OMD government plans to build another city, Koinonia, next to Moon Palace.

 But as technology advances, so does crime.
 For some reason, Moon Palace has been plagued with crimes.
 The majority of crimes in Moon Palace are committed by vehicles, which appear out of nowhere and speed through the city, terrorizing people on the street and paralyzing traffic.
 The OMD officers called these criminal vehicles HUVs (High-tech Unmanned Vehicles) because when they were apprehended, they were equipped with unmanned systems that were not driven by humans, and the level of technology was high.
 HUVs are faster than regular cars and have better driving skills, so regular cars can't even approach them.

 A special project is being carried out to suppress the heavy traffic caused by HUVs and to find the source of the HUVs.
 The special project is to recruit talented drivers from all over the world to become drivers against HUVs, and advertise a large reward for drivers who catch HUVs, so said drivers apply to become OMD drivers.

 The protagonist, one of the drivers who applied to be an OMD driver to make money, ends up at Moon Palace.
 The protagonist meets Yan on a mission and becomes a close colleague, and later meets Yuki and Mr. H, and his network begins to grow.